mussieh/DES-Brute-force-Attack/README.md

 ```
-1. Go to the **Server/bin** folder and execute the **server** executable (this serves as the server for the clients connecting so make sure
+1. Go to the **Server/bin** folder and execute the "server' executable (this serves as the server for the clients connecting so make sure
 you run the server exectuable on the machine that should be the server).

-2. Fill out the keyspace of the client program in **src/des.cpp**.
+2. Fill out the keyspace of the client program in "src/des.cpp".
 This is just a 2D array to be used by the Pthreads.

-3. Fill out the IP address of the server in **src/client.cpp** so that the client program can connect to it.
+3. Fill out the IP address of the server in "src/client.cpp" so that the client program can connect to it.
 The IP address of the server
- can be found by typing **ifconfig** on a Linux environment.
+ can be found by typing "ifconfig" (without the quotes) on a Linux environment.

-4. Compile the program by typing **make**.
-Install **make** if it is not already installed.
+4. Compile the program by typing "make".
+Install "make" if it is not already installed.

-5. Run the client program by executing the **des** executable in the bin folder.
+5. Run the client program by executing the "des" executable in the bin folder.

 ```